scholarslab/scholarslab.github.io/collections/_posts/2011-09-22-richmond-virginias-place-in-gis-and-racial-discrimination-history.md

 title: Richmond, Virginia's Place in GIS and Racial Discrimination History
 category: blog
 tags:
-- Geospatial and Temporal
+- geospatial and temporal
 - gis
-- Charlottesville and Virginia
+- charlottesville and virginia
 - race
-- Social Sciences
+- social sciences
 ---

 Richmond, Virginia is a city steeped in history.
 It is the home of [the first commercially viable electric street car system](http://chpn.net/news/2006/02/16/a-history-of-richmonds-trolleys_336/), [the world's only triple train crossing](http://richmondthenandnow.com/Newspaper-Articles/Triple-Train-Crossing.html); [the first woman-owned and African American-owned bank](http://www.encyclopediavirginia.org/Walker_Maggie_Lena_1864-1934), and some great Americans including [Bojangles Robinson](http://atdf.org/awards/bojangles.html) and [Arthur Ashe](http://www.encyclopediavirginia.org/Ashe_Arthur_1943-1993).
 Not exactly the history you were thinking about, correct?
 There is much more hidden history in Richmond.